Annotated Bibliography - The Ultimate Guide With Examples

 Ehrenreich, B., (2002).Nickel and Dimed: On (not) getting by in America.
 New York: Henry

-The book by Ehrenreich reflects a nonfiction piece which includes her research.
+The book by Ehrenreich reflects a nonfiction piece that includes her research project.
 The goal of the research was simple.
 She examined if it was possible to live on minimum wages in the United States of America (USA).

 Chicago Style Annotated Bibliography